(Published on Oct 22, 2008. Last updated July 5, 2018)

 - Psychopathy/sociopathy is the most pronounced form of this disturbance.
 All the above-described traits are well-known elements of the sociopathic pattern in which they are most prominent.
 Recent research indicates that about 12-15% of the population have psychopathic traits, but only a few percent of them are criminals, while the “smarter” ones can be found in any sphere of society.
 They tend to assume leadership positions because this increases the sense of security, and this can cause great problems in companies, see “The danger of Corporate Psychopaths“.
 Of course, they are a great danger to any society or nation or company who elects them as a leader.

 Please note that all the signs enumerated above don’t need to be present or apparent.
-Actually, an authoritarian type may appear normal until he has established a secure top position.
+They may be intentionally concealed.